 Should You Use a Humidifier for Preventing the Flu?

-Even though there is no conclusive evidence (yet), many agree using a humidifier is probably a good idea.
+Even though there is no conclusive evidence (yet), many agree using a cool mist humidifier is probably a good idea.
 While moderate humidity may not affect the flu virus itself, it causes the virus particles to become denser, which means they quickly fall from the air after someone who is sick has sneezed, coughed, or breathed into a room.

 During the winter, everyone remains indoors, in controlled environments where the air is not circulating, and you are breathing in what everyone else is breathing out.
 If you can keep the air more humid, it means there are fewer flu particles floating around.
 This means you are much less likely to breathe them in later.